FortechRomania/js-team-showcase/showcase/firebase.md

 * they have pretty decent free tire plan, you have the option to pay as you go or to choose a monthly subscription

 ### Sample Code
+In the sample code below we:
+* import firebase
+* set in the config all the information to the firestore database
+* we initialize firebase with the configuration info
+* we save the firestore reference in db
+* then we access the posts from the database and listen for any changes with onSnapshot function
+* then we add each post inside the targeted div
+* if any changes are done in the posts database, we get the updates almost instantly

 ```html
 <!DOCTYPE html>